HaikuTeam/animator/QA.md

 I can toggle between the Library and State Inspector When the Library is reloaded, it is populated with the assets I have

+Forking

+I can fork a published, public project in the wild via right-click menu I can't fork a published, non-public project in the wild via right-click menu (no option is shown) I can fork a project by running open `haiku://fork/:organizationName/:projectName`

+Designer Collaboration

+As another user in the org, I can open the project
+As another user in the org, I can make changes and publish As the original user, I can open and get the other user's changes In case of merge conflicts, I can choose ours/theirs successfully

+Embedding/Host Codebases

+By following the share page HTML embed instructions, it works By following the share page NPM/React instructions, it works It works inside create-react-app, including production (minified) build

 Roberto

 Sketch